How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 Paid Time Off (PTO), sick leave, and short/long-term disability coverage

 Reality check: HR is there to protect the company, not you.
 If your situation is complex, consult an employment attorney or workplace advocate.
 It might sound extreme, but legal guidance can prevent future retaliation and help you navigate thorny situations with confidence.
+Think of this as career insurance—you may not need it, but having it keeps you from being vulnerable.

 Step 4: Define Exactly What You Need